 The project is being delivered by a consortium comprising Cadent, Northern Gas Neworks, Keele University, the Health and Safety Laboratories, ITM Power, and Progressive Energy, which is also project managing the overall programme.
 This project will establish and demonstrate, on Keele University’s private network, the appropriate level of hydrogen that can be distributed and utilised safely without requiring disruptive changes for customers.
 Funding for this project was awarded by Ofgem via the Network Innovation Competition (NIC) in November 2016.
 The project started in April 2017 and will last for three years, ending on 31 March 2020.

 Please click here to download further information on the Project.

 Progressive Energy, in partnership with Advanced Plasma Power, National Grid and Carbotech, are constructing a facility to demonstrate the production of Bio-Substitute Natural Gas (Bio-SNG) via methanation of a high-quality syngas, derived from Advanced Plasma Power's gasification process.
 Such a gas can provide a renewable substitute for natural gas in the UK gas grid, providing renewable heat and power through existing infrastructure.
 This follows Progressive's successful completion of a Feasibility Study, and a Project Development Phase.

-Following the Feasibility study, a demonstration project was defined.
-This consists of three stages covering concept definition, detailed design and costing at both commercial and demonstration scale and culminating in phase 3, construction and operation of the demonstration facility.
-Phase 3 (a £5M programme funded by the BESTF ERANET and NIC Innovation programmes) has now begun.
 The Project will use syngas from an existing gasification facility and comprises gas clean-up and upgrading reactors, including a final methanation step involving catalysis.
 The project will lead to the subsequent production of larger scale plant for commercial exploitation.